 It’s so important that we align our beliefs with our actions so they’re both pointing in the same direction.
-When they’re in sync, we get our desired result—often far more easily than we ever imagined.
-When they’re in conflict, or going in opposing directions, all the effort in the world won’t deliver the outcome we’re trying to achieve.
+When they’re in sync, we get our desired result, often far more easily than we ever imagined.
+When they’re in conflict or going in opposing directions, all the effort in the world won’t deliver the outcome we’re trying to achieve.

 How Beliefs Work

-That belief now plays like a loop in your head, showing up in all kinds of moments—especially where you fear embarrassment.
-The thoughts say things like, “You’re too clumsy to dance, you’ll trip and fall,” so you don’t dance at prom.
+That belief now plays like a loop in your head, showing up in all kinds of moments, especially where you fear embarrassment.
+The thoughts say things like, You’re too clumsy to dance; you’ll trip and fall, so you don’t dance at prom.
 Later, you’re afraid to eat on a date because you might spill something down the front of your white shirt.
 You even start warning people by saying, “I’m such a klutz,” hoping it’ll soften the blow if you do something awkward.
 And the cycle continues, shaping your decisions and reinforcing the belief that started with an offhand comment years ago.

 A slow transformation takes place when we absorb and internalize outside opinions.
-And the more we think about them, wonder if they’re true, or replay them in our heads, the more deeply rooted they become.
+And the more we think about them, wonder if they’re true, or replay them in our head, the more deeply rooted they become.

 Think of our beliefs as the root system of a giant oak tree.
 Without strong roots, the tree can’t stand.
 Healthy roots mean a healthy tree.
 Our beliefs hold up the whole operation—they drive our thoughts, fuel our actions, and ultimately shape our results.